Pulse-amplitude modulation: USB

-USB4 Version 2.0 uses PAM-3 signaling for USB4 80Gbps (USB4 Gen 4×2) and USB4 120Gbps (USB4 Gen 4 Asymmetric) transmitting 3 bits per 2 clock cycles.
+USB4 Version 2.0 uses PAM-3 signaling for USB4 80 Gbps (USB4 Gen 4×2) and USB4 120 Gbps (USB4 Gen 4 Asymmetric) transmitting 3 bits per 2 clock cycles.
 Thunderbolt 5 uses the same PHY.

-GDDR6X
+Video memory

-GDDR6X, developed by Micron and Nvidia and first used in the Nvidia RTX 3080 and 3090 graphics cards, uses PAM4 signaling to transmit 2 bits per clock cycle without having to resort to higher frequencies or two channels or lanes with associated transmitters and receivers, which may increase power or space consumption and cost.
+GDDR6X, developed by Micron and Nvidia and first used in the Nvidia RTX 3080 and 3090 graphics cards, uses PAM-4 signaling to transmit 2 bits per clock cycle without having to resort to higher frequencies or two channels or lanes with associated transmitters and receivers, which may increase power or space consumption and cost.
 Higher frequencies require higher bandwidth, which is a significant problem beyond 28 GHz when trying to transmit through copper.
-PAM4 costs more to implement than earlier NRZ (non return to zero, PAM2) coding partly because it requires more space in integrated circuits, and is more susceptible to SNR (signal to noise ratio) problems.
+PAM-4 costs more to implement than earlier NRZ (non return to zero, PAM-2) coding partly because it requires more space in integrated circuits, and is more susceptible to SNR (signal to noise ratio) problems.

-GDDR7

-GDDR7 will utilize PAM-3 signaling to achieve speeds of 36 Gbps/pin.
-The higher data transmission rate per cycle compared to NRZ/PAM2-signaling used by GDDR6 and prior generations improves power efficiency and signal integrity.
+GDDR7 utilizes PAM-3 signaling to achieve speeds of 36 Gbps/pin.
+The higher data transmission rate per cycle compared to NRZ/PAM-2-signaling used by GDDR6 and prior generations improves power efficiency and signal integrity.
+Compared to PAM-4 (GDDR6X), it is less strict on manufacturing equipment.

 PCI Express

-PCI Express 6.0 has introduced PAM usage.
+PCI Express 6.0 has introduced PAM-4 usage.